AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Initialization.rst

 <api/core_8h.html#a243f18f976bca57b5a7b0714bfb99095>`_ - a function that cleans
 up all resources used by the client - is called.

-Building and running
-^^^^^^^^^^^^^^^^^^^^
+Build and run the client
+^^^^^^^^^^^^^^^^^^^^^^^^

-Let's build our minimal client:
+In your project directory, build the client:

 .. code-block:: sh

     $ cmake . && make

-If that succeeds, we can now run it.
-We need to pass an endpoint name as the program's argument - this is not important now, but when we get to the point of being able to communicate with a server, this will be a name that the client uses to identify itself to the server.
+If the build succeeds, you can run the client.
+Provide an endpoint name as an argument.
+When the communication with the server takes place later in the project this will be a name that the client uses to identify itself to the server.
 Please look into the :ref:`brief description of LwM2M <clients-and-servers>` for details on recommended formats of the endpoint name.

-A simple idea for generating an endpoint name is to use the local hostname:
+At this point, you can use the local hostname to simulate an endpoint name:

 .. code-block:: sh